The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

 - Good to drive

-Let’s start where we always tend to start with an Audi, and that’s with quality.
-This is a manufacturer that really knows a thing or two about making a swanky-feeling cabin, and with the A6, the interior designers really have outdone themselves.
+Audi is a manufacturer that really knows a thing or two about making a swanky-feeling cabin, and with the Audi A6, the interior designers really have outdone themselves.
 Every single surface you encounter is tactile, plush and sophisticated, and even if you go hunting around for a panel or a switch that doesn’t quite match up, you’ll draw a complete blank.
 For our money, the A6 has the measure of everything else in the class for quality.

-The cabin of an executive saloon needs to have enough space to transport a couple of colleagues comfortably between business meetings, and to cope with family-ferrying duties at the weekend.
-Thankfully, the A6 has plenty.
-It’s easily a match for anything else in the class on legroom, no matter which seat you wind up sitting in, and while the old A6 was a fraction short on rear headroom, this latest car remedies that issue, with enough room for even your gangliest co-workers.
+The A6 is easily a match for anything else in the class on legroom, no matter which seat you wind up sitting in, enough room for even your gangliest co-workers in the back.
 A wide middle seat and plenty of shoulder room means carrying three across the rear bench isn’t out of the question, either, though whoever’s in the middle will have to straddle a bulky transmission tunnel and sit on a seat that’s a little bit harder and higher than those either side.

-The boot is an identical in size to its predecessor’s at 530 litres, but that’s about the same as you get from pretty much every car in the class.
+The boot, at 530 litres, is about the same as you get from pretty much every car in the class.
 Split-folding rear seats also come as standard, (they don’t always with some of the A6’s rivals) and the extended load bay this gives you is pretty flat.

 The A6 is available with no less than four different suspension arrangements.
 Entry-level Sport cars come on regular steel suspension, which is impressively comfortable, isolating you from most of what a scruffy road surfaces can throw at you.
 The standard four-wheel drive ensures there’s bags of grip and traction through corners, and the steering is nicely weighted and consistent in its responses.
 The only slight black mark against this setup is that there’s a shade more body roll that some people will like, but for everyone else, it’ll be absolutely fine.
 The S line has a suspension that’s lowered by 10mm, but we haven’t had the opportunity to try it yet.